If you have any additional questions, please call our registration office at (702) 895-3394.

 Q. I can't seem to find my way around the Paradise Campus.
 Is there a directory or map available?

 A. Yes.
-There is a map of the Paradise Campus that lists the main buildings as well as the location of the various offices and departments located on this campus.
+There is a map of the Paradise Campus that lists the buildings located on this campus.

 Q. One of my classes is meeting in Room TBD.
 I can't seem to find this on the campus maps.

 A. Room TBD stands for "Room To Be Determined".
 There has not been a location confirmed for this class.
 Please call our office the day prior to the start date of that class at (702) 895-3394 to confirm the location or check the location of your class by logging into the Online Registration system using your Student ID.